Tide Logo

 Costs for the business to receive and pay back a loan

-Any transactions related to receiving funds from a loan, or when you are repaying the capital of a loan
+Any transactions related to receiving money from a loan, or when you are repaying the capital of a loan

 (Not the interest payments on the loan)